17 Best Hikes in Maine: The Top-Rated Hiking Trails to Visit in 2026

 - Difficulty: Hard

 Those looking for a challenging hike will undoubtedly find it in Baxter State Park.
 Home to three of Maine’s tallest peaks, the park is a dream come true for those looking to push themselves physically and mentally.
-This 18-mile route is a combination of three trails and is estimated to take at least 14 hours to complete.
+This 18-mile route combines three trails and is estimated to take at least 14 hours to complete.
 It’s great as a backpacking route, but ambitious and experienced hikers can probably complete it as a day hike.
 Hikers will take the Hunt Trail all the way to the summit of Mount Katahdin.
-At the top, the route requires hikers to navigate the challenging Knife Edge and then down along the Helon Taylor trail.
+At the top, the route requires hikers to navigate the challenging Knife Edge, then head down along the Helon Taylor trail.
 Ultimately, hikers will head towards the Roaring Brook Campground.

 9. Hamlin Ridge and North Peaks Trail